bibleexchange/courses/stephen-reynolds-jr-sermon-outlines/002_Year-2016/20160429_this-treasure.md

 In earthen vessels.
 This refers to the apostles and ministers of religion, as weak and feeble; as having bodies decaying and dying; as fragile, and liable to various accidents, and as being altogether unworthy to hold a treasure so invaluable; as if valuable diamonds and gold were placed in vessels of earth of coarse composition, easily broken, and liable to decay.

-> 1  ¶ We are troubled on every side, yet not distressed; we are perplexed, but not in despair; 9 Persecuted, but not forsaken; cast down, but not destroyed; 2 Always bearing about in the body the dying of the Lord Jesus 3 Death worketh in us us, but life in you
+> 1 We are troubled on every side, yet not distressed; we are perplexed, but not in despair; 9 Persecuted, but not forsaken; cast down, but not destroyed; 2 Always bearing about in the body the dying of the Lord Jesus 3 Death worketh in us us, but life in you

 ## Conclusion

 #### Why?

-> ...that the excellency of the power may be of God, and not of us My treasure is in heaven and I shall be satisfied to see Jesus.
+> &hellip;that the excellency of the power may be of God, and not of us My treasure is in heaven and I shall be satisfied to see Jesus.